RichardForshaw/resume/mkd-blog/docs/blog/articles/2025-09-bdd-distilled.markdown

 ---
 layout: post
 title:  "BDD Distilled"
 description: "Creating software is hard.
-If you are a senior leader you may be using BDD... or you may think you are using it.
-Is there something you're missing?"
+If you are a senior leader you may be using BDD... or you may **think** you are using it.
+Is there something you're actually missing?"
 tags:
     - Software Development
     - BDD